roydegeest/rakwireless-docs/docs/en-us/quick-start/rak5205-7205/connecting-to-chirpstack/chirpstack-abp-mode.md

 **1.** If you select “**DeviceProfile_ABP**” or “**DeviceProfile_ABP_CN470**”, it means you want to join ChirpStack in **ABP mode**.

 ::: warning Warning:
-Frequency AS923 in ABP Mode is not supported in Chirpstack.
+:warning: Frequency AS923 in ABP Mode is not supported in Chirpstack.
 :::

 <rk-img